-A family nurse practitioner (FNP) provides primary healthcare to individuals and families, often in a hospital or outpatient primary care clinic.
-In most states, an FNP candidate must be a registered nurse with an advanced nursing degree and a family practitioner certificate before becoming an FNP.
+An FNP provides primary healthcare to individuals and families, often in a hospital or outpatient primary care clinic.
+In most states, an FNP candidate must be a registered nurse with an advanced nursing degree, a family practitioner certificate, and CPR certification before becoming an FNP.
 Certification requirements can vary greatly by state, as can the duties that FNPs are allowed to perform.

 These post-master's certificate programs combine the skills that students learned in nursing school with a focus on the individualized needs of specific patient groups divided into several categories, including age, health problem and care type.
 These programs also delve deeper into other medical areas, such as diagnostic skills, disease research and prescription medications.